megalisp/rackos/README.md

 > [!WARNING]
 > **This project is in pre-alpha phase.**
->> I have RackOS on a spare laptop, that I don't even daily-drive atm.
+>> [The Maintainer](https://github.com/megalisp) Has RackOS on a spare laptop, that he doesn't even daily-drive atm.
 Please don't use this yet.

 <div align="center">
       <img src="banner.webp">